emqx/emqx-docs/en_US/deploy/cluster/security.md

 EMQX also supports using TLS to secure the communication channel between EMQX nodes to protect the confidentiality, integrity, and authenticity of the data exchanged between them.
 TLS comes at the cost of increased CPU load and RAM usage, please configure as per your business needs.

 This section introduces how to configure TLS for EMQX clusters.
-On how to obtain a SSL/TLS certificate, see [Enable SSL/TLS Connection](../../network/emqx-mqtt-tls.md).
+On how to obtain an SSL/TLS certificate, see [Enable SSL/TLS Connection](../../network/emqx-mqtt-tls.md).

 ### Use TLS for Cluster RPC Connections